hupili/python-for-data-and-media-communication-gitbook/notes-week-00.md

 ## References and further reading

-*[GitHub sharing by our lecturer in 2017](https://drive.google.com/file/d/1fUcnMEQUHnAHycGswLubEccC3Xukq63D/view).
-You can check out more functions and possibilities on GitHub.
+*[Jupyter Notebooks from 2017 fall students](https://drive.google.com/file/d/1fUcnMEQUHnAHycGswLubEccC3Xukq63D/view).
+You can check out some projects and their notesbooks to get more falimilar with Jupyter Notebook.

 *[GitHub offical guide](https://guides.github.com/).
 You can basically learn everything about GitHub in it's guide.